Animal Respiration: Gill Breathing

 How Many Gills Does a Fish Have?

 Most fish have four gills on each side.
-Bony fish can have between 5 and 7 gills on each side.
+Bony fish can have between five and seven of them on each side.

 How Do Animals Breathe With Gills?